djorlando24/pyLabDataLogger/README.md

 ## TLDR

-This software has only been tested on Raspbian, Ubuntu and MacOS.
+**As of v1.1.0 the code has been ported to python3**

-It still uses python 2.7 but I am hoping to port it to python 3.8 soon.
+This software has been tested on Raspbian, Ubuntu, Debian and MacOS.

 You may need to tinker with src/device/usbDevice.py if your USB to Serial adapters have different VID/PIDs to mine.